oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 type: conversion
 ---

-For sure you have heard about Elasticsearch or the Elastic Stack.
-It seems it started as a search engine based on Lucene, an open-source search engine library built by Shay Banon to index his wife's cooking recipes.
-From the early days, Elasticsearch has gone a long way and evolved into the Elastic Stack, a great suite for taking data from any source, search, analyze and visualize it in near real-time.
+You've probably heard of Elasticsearch or the Elastic Stack.
+The project started as a search engine based on [Lucene](https://lucene.apache.org/), an open-source search engine library built by Shay Banon to index his wife's cooking recipes.
+Since its early days, Elasticsearch has come a long way and has evolved into the [Elastic Stack](https://www.elastic.co/elastic-stack), a great suite for taking data from any source, in order to search, analyze, and visualize it in near real-time.

 Elasticsearch is a distributed document store, data is serialized as JSON documents and stored distributed across cluster nodes.
 The _inverted index_ is a data structure that lists every unique word that appears in any document, and also the documents each word appears in.
 This gives support to fast full-text searches, a feature not supported or partially supported by database engines.
 The index is a collection of documents and each document is a collection of fields.
 In turn, each field can be indexed in an optimal data structure, for example, an inverted index for text fields, but a BKD tree for a numeric field.

-How can be Elasticsearch integrated into a Spring Boot Application?
-What are the options for adding Elasticsearch to a Java application?
+How can be Elasticsearch integrated into a Spring Boot application?
+What are the options for adding Elasticsearch to a Java app?
 This post will give you a quick introduction to Elasticsearch integration options.

 **This tutorial was created with the following frameworks and tools**: